What Are My Options As An F-1 Student In The USA?

 Options for F-1 Student While In The USA

-You have several options as an F-1 student visa holder studying in the United States, such as:
+You have several options as an F-1 student visa holder studying in the United States:

 Note that you must retain your position as a full-time student and make academic progress to comply with your visa.